 Buckle toys are all the rage lately.
 They help toddlers develop fine motor skills, cognitive skills, hand eye coordination, problem solving.

-Of course they are also fun and snuggly.
-You can get them in stuffed animal form but we like the backpack version the best.
-You can put some small things in it and your toddler can wear it through the airport to feel like a ‘big girl/boy’.
+You can put some small things in it and your toddler can wear it through the airport to feel like a ‘big girl/boy’ or strap it on for a crazy road trip adventure.

 Magnetic Play Set